alemarte/angular7-reactive-architecture/README.md

 ### Basic Concepts

-This project summarize concepts explained in these articles (thanks to the authors).
+This project summarizes concepts explained in these articles (thanks to the authors).

 - [Understanding Angular modules (NgModule) and their scopes](https://medium.com/@cyrilletuzi/understanding-angular-modules-ngmodule-and-their-scopes-81e4ed6f7407) by Cyrille Tuzi